SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 # Start a feature or a bug fix

-Please first run one time on the Mac device, `make git-hook-install`, to have the `pre-commit` linter and Jira `commit-msg`.
+🙏 Please first run one time on the Mac, `make git-hook-install`, so that the `pre-commit` linter and Jira `commit-msg` are installed.

-### From an internal Jira ticket
+### Start from an internal Jira ticket

-Create a branch from `main` with the naming convention, starting with the Jira ticket id: `JIRA-1235-feature-b`.
+1. Create a branch from `main` with this naming convention: `JIRA-1235-feature-b`.
+Start with the Jira ticket id.
+2. Checkout the new branch.
+3. Commit your changes with the Jira ticket id in the commit message. `commit-msg` git hook will do it automatically.

-The Jira UI could also help and proposes to create the branch.
+ℹ️ The Jira website could help and proposes to create the branch from the ticket page.

 ![Jira branch creation](WORKFLOWS-images/jira-branch-creation.jpg)